-Their encounter concluded, Ensel Rhe left The Silver Fox's rooftop behind by leaping to the next building over.
-He did not look back, but still he felt the krill's cat eyes watching him.
+Their encounter concluded, Ensel Rhe left The Silver Fox’s rooftop behind by leaping to the next building over.
+Though he felt the krill’s cat eyes watching him, he did not look back.

 Read Chapter 3.

-Buy The Nullification Engine at: [ Direct ] [ Amazon ] [ Nook US ] [ Nook UK ] [ iBooks ] [ Kobo ] [ Google Play ]
+Buy The Nullification Engine at: [ Amazon ] [ Barnes & Noble ] [ iBooks ] [ Kobo ] [ Google Play ]